BattletechModders/CustomBundle/CustomAmmoCategories/README.txt

 }

 Note on damage modifiers
-you can register your own mode via API this functions should be called every combat start
+you can register your own modifier via API
-	void CustAmmoCategories.DamageModifiersCache.EnableExternalMode(this Weapon weapon) - enable external mode ability for weapon bool CustAmmoCategories.DamageModifiersCache.isExternalMode(this Weapon weapon) - returns true if external mode calculations is enabled for weapon void CustAmmoCategories.DamageModifiersCache.ExternalModeId(this Weapon weapon, int id) - set current external mode id for weapon (exact id value is on your consideration) you should note, changing external mode id also triggers refreshing weapons panel int CustAmmoCategories.DamageModifiersCache.ExternalModeId(this Weapon weapon) - get current external mode id, default 0 this function should be called once, at game start void CustAmmoCategories.DamageModifiersCache.RegisterExternalModes(string id, - id should be unique Func<Weapon, int, string> nameDelegate,                                    - delegate not get name of your modifier base on weapon and exact external mode id if you return string.Empty or null next delegates will not be invoked
-	Func<Weapon,int,float> damageDelegate,                                     - delegate for damage.
+	void CustAmmoCategories.DamageModifiersCache.RegisterExternalModes(string id, - id should be unique Func<Weapon, string> nameDelegate,                                    - delegate not get name of your modifier base on weapon and you internal weapon's state if you return string.Empty or null next delegates will not be invoked Func<Weapon,float> damageDelegate,                                     - delegate for damage.
 Function should return multiplier
-	Func<Weapon, int, float> apDelegate,                                       - delegate for AP damage.
+		Func<Weapon, float> apDelegate,                                       - delegate for AP damage.
 Function should return multiplier
-	Func<Weapon, int, float> heatDelegate,                                     - delegate for heat.
+		Func<Weapon, float> heatDelegate,                                     - delegate for heat.
 Function should return multiplier
-	Func<Weapon, int, float> stabilityDelegate                                 - delegate for stability.
+		Func<Weapon, float> stabilityDelegate                                 - delegate for stability.
 Function should return multiplier
 	)
+if your internal state for weapon has bee changed you should invoke
+	void CustAmmoCategories.DamageModifiersCache.ClearDamageCache(this Weapon weapon) to clear damage calculations cache for weapon.
+    Invoking weapon panel slots refreshing is also your responsibility and should be performed after cache reseting

 Note on toHit modifiers CustAmmoCategories.ToHitModifiersHelper.registerModifier(